 Not only is there little to no pain, less scarring—only one stitch is generally required—and minimal hair removal, LITT patients are usually released after a single night’s hospital stay and have few if any complications.

-“We use MRI technology to place cursors on the edges of the tumor or lesion to specify where the heat should be,” says Dr. Yarema Bezchlibnyk, MD, PhD, Co-Director of Tampa General Hospital’s Comprehensive Epielpsy Program and the Movement Disorders Neuromodulation Center.
-“It creates a color-coded heat map that shows the targeted tissue turning from blue [cold] to red [hot].”
+“We use MRI technology to place cursors on the edges of the tumor or lesion to specify where the heat should be,” says Yarema Bezchlibnyk, MD, PhD, Co-Director of Tampa General Hospital’s Comprehensive Epilepsy Program and the Movement Disorders Neuromodulation Center.
+“It creates a color-coded heat map that shows the targeted tissue turning from blue (cold) to red (hot).”

 LITT is especially beneficial for patients who do not respond to stereotactic radiosurgery or have radiation necrosis.
-Neurosurgeons at Tampa General have used the Neuroblasts System to successfully treat 20 patients.
+Neurosurgeons at Tampa General have used this technique to successfully treat more than 20 patients.

 Because the laser procedure delivers no (ionizing) radiation, it can be repeated multiple times and there is no need for a brain flap.
 Patients experience little to no pain and the probe site heals quickly with minimal scarring.
 Most patients recover and are discharged after a one-night hospital stay with few complications.